swebster/nightscout-installer/README.md

 - Navigate to your Nightscout URL (e.g. https://nightscout.example.com) in a browser and log in using the API_SECRET
 - If you are using Podman, run ```task config:secrets:truncate``` to erase your API_SECRET from the local filesystem

 You can then [configure Nightscout](https://nightscout.github.io/nightscout/profile_editor/) as normal.
-As you should not log in using the API_SECRET for regular use, be sure to to [create login tokens](https://nightscout.github.io/nightscout/security/#create-a-token) for your users.
+As you should not log in using the API_SECRET for regular use, be sure to [create login tokens](https://nightscout.github.io/nightscout/security/#create-a-token) for your users.
 At minimum, you should create one token that has been granted the "readable" role for read-only access.

 # Security